The projected dynamic linear model for time series on the sphere: Sequential inference

 \section{Sequential inference}

-Algorithm~\ref{alg:gibbs_sampler} describes how to perform ``batch'' or ``offline'' inference for the PDLM.
+Algorithm~\ref{alg:pdlm_gibbs_sampler} describes how to perform ``batch'' or ``offline'' inference for the PDLM.
 In this environment, all of the historical data $\Bu_{1:T}$ that we wish to analyze are available at once, and we can use our Gibbs sampler to generate full information estimates of all of the PDLM unobservables: both static parameters and dynamic latent states.
 But because we are modeling time series data, we must also consider the ``streaming'' or ``online'' environment where the observations $\Bu_t$ are arriving one-after-another in real-time, and we wish to recursively update our posterior approximation to keep up with the new information.
-Our Gibbs sampler can be used for this, but it will be very computationally inefficient.
+Our Gibbs sampler can be used for this, but it will be computationally inefficient.
 When generating a sample from the time $t$ posterior, naive MCMC does not provide a means of recycling the old sample from the time $t-1$ posterior and adjusting it to reflect the influence of the new observation.
-We must simply rerun the MCMC algorithm from scratch every period, thereby reprocessing all past data.
 This ignores the fact that time-adjacent posteriors will typically be quite similar, since they differ by only one observation in their conditioning set.
 Furthermore, if the data are streaming by at high frequency, there may not be enough time between observations to run the MCMC algorithm long enough.